Jjx003/ACM-Hide-And-Seek-Bot/README.md

 # ACM-Hide-And-Seek-Bot
-My entry into the [UCSD ACM's Hide and Seek AI compeition :)](https://ai.acmucsd.com/tournaments/a0Zlpa/ranks) \n The bot's name is "	top ten anime betrayals"...
+My entry into the [UCSD ACM's Hide and Seek AI compeition :)](https://ai.acmucsd.com/tournaments/a0Zlpa/ranks)\
+The bot's name is "	top ten anime betrayals"...

 ### Disclaimer: